 “I work out roughly 5 days a week and on weekends I’m always doing something active like rock climbing, slacklining, hiking, or whatever!
 Anything that gets me outside.”

-Right now Andy has a goal of climbing El Capitan in Yosemite National Park, the largest granite monolith in the world.
-He’s also learning to hang glide.
-No matter what Andy’s up to, he’s doing it with passion and excitement.
-He’s not one to lay around on the beach and he’s not starting any time soon.
+Right now I have a goal of climbing El Capitan in Yosemite National Park, the largest granite monolith in the world.
+I'm also learning to hang glide.
+No matter what I am up to, I am doing it with passion and excitement.
+I am not one to lay around on the beach and I am not starting any time soon.

 “It’s about seeing something bright and shiny and running towards it.
 I see a lot of bright shiny shit.”